crysta-lynn/Solitaire-App/README.md

 # Solitaire App
-A long term personal project.
+A long term personal project to practice c++.
 The goal is to create a solitaire application from scratch with c++.

-X86_64 assembly will be used to create some functions for a class project
+The code in this project defines cards, piles, and a deck, and begins building the game logic of klondike solitaire.
+A game class will handle dealing and moving cards from pile to pile.

+Parts of this program are written in x86-64 assembly for a course project.

 ## To Do